fjrmoreews/cwl-workflow-SARS-CoV-2/README.md

 ------------------
-### first development steps & tricks
+### First development steps & tricks

-1/ it is easier to create the tools first.
+1/ It is easier to create the tools first.

 To create a CWL tool from a Galaxy tool, you can decipher the tool XML files (like https://github.com/galaxyproject/tools-iuc/blob/master/tools/unicycler/unicycler.xml )

 2/ After, the different tools/building blocks can be merge as a workflow.
-That step is easy if you use the rabix-composer to help you (http://docs.rabix.io/rabix-composer-installation)
+That step is easy if you use the [rabix-composer] (http://docs.rabix.io/rabix-composer-installation) to help you.